-The stage where your conveyancer arranges for the monies from your new lender to be paid to the previous mortgage lender or debtors, and completes the legal documentation.
+The stage in England and Wales where the property ownership finally changes for a purchase.
+Your conveyancer arranges for your deposit and lender monies to be paid to the person selling and completes the legal documentation.

 CONTENTS INSURANCE

 This insurance protects items that can easily be removed from a property.
 Cover can be for risks such as fire, theft or accidental damage.
 The amount you have to pay towards any claim is called an excess, and can vary depending on the item covered and what it is being insured against (e.g. accidental damage, theft).